maxthehacker/Batch_File_Renamer/readme.md

 v2: CLI added! read below for more information

 ## Instructions
+Change path in config.ini to tesseract.exe in the installation folder of tesseract-ocr on your computer.
+Default path is C:/Program Files/Tesseract-OCR/tesseract.exe.

 in v2, i've added CLI to make life easier 😋
 ### usage